-Newly discovered planet Kepler-22b is the habitable zone of a sun-like star.
+Several planets, like Kepler-22b, have recently been discovered that are in the habitable zones of a sun-like star.
 This means that the planet could have liquid water, which is necessary for life on Earth.
-Even though this is the most Earth-like planet yet, the chances that it harbors life are slim.
-But there are likely many more Earth-like planets in the universe.
+This planet is larger than Earth, but may have pleasant surface temperatures.
+Still,the chances that it harbors life are slim, but there are likely many more Earth-like planets in the universe.

 Extrasolar Planets or Exoplanets

 Since the early 1990s, astronomers have discovered other solar systems, with planets orbiting stars other than our own Sun.
 These are called "extrasolar planets" or simply exoplanets (see Figure below).
 Exoplanets are not in our solar system, but are found in other solar systems.

 The extrasolar planet Fomalhaut is surrounded by a large disk of gas.
 The disk is not centered on the planet, suggesting that another planet may be pulling on the gas as well.